 Stuffed parathas like Gobi Paratha or Aloo Paratha are loved by all but sometimes we need watch out the calories and then comes in the stuffed rotis.
-It is a bit healthy as it’s not shallow fried.
-This roti is stuffed with paneer or cottage cheese and a few spices.
-It can be enjoyed as is or with tea or curd.
+Paneer (Indian cottage cheese) Roti is healthy as it’s not shallow fried.
+It is basically a stuffed flatbread, stuffing prepared with paneer and a few spices.
+It can be enjoyed as is, with a cup of tea or a bowl of curd.

 Course: Breakfast and Main Course